 ASA COMPARATIVE-HISTORICAL SOCIOLOGY SECTION AWARD RECIPIENTS 2021

-IBN KHALDUN DISTINGUISHED CAREER AWARD
+DISTINGUISHED CAREER AWARD

 Winner: Orlando Patterson, John Cowles Professor of Sociology at Harvard University